Jaipur: Tourism

 Jaipur is a major tourist destination in India forming a part of the Golden Triangle.
 In the 2008 Conde Nast Traveller Readers Choice Survey, Jaipur was ranked the seventh best place to visit in Asia.
 According to TripAdvisor's 2015 Traveller's Choice Awards, Jaipur was ranked first among the Indian destinations for the year.
 The Presidential Suite at the Raj Palace Hotel, billed at per night, was listed in second place on CNN's World's 15 most expensive hotel suites in 2012.
 Jaipur was ranked eighth in "The Top 15 Cities in Asia".

-Jaipur Exhibition & Convention Centre (JECC) is Rajasthan's biggest convention and exhibition center.
+Jaipur Exhibition & Convention Centre (JECC) is Rajasthan's biggest convention and exhibition centre.
 Visitor attractions include the Albert Hall Museum, Hawa Mahal, Jal Mahal, City Palace, Amer Fort, Jantar Mantar, Nahargarh Fort, Jaigarh Fort, Birla Mandir, Galtaji, Govind Dev Ji Temple, Garh Ganesh Temple, Moti Dungri Ganesh Temple, Gator Chhatri, Sanghiji Jain temple and the Jaipur Zoo.
 The Jantar Mantar observatory, a collection of 19 astronomical instruments and Amer Fort are World Heritage Sites.
 Hawa Mahal is a five-storey pyramidal shaped monument with 953 windows that rises 50 ft from its high base.
 Sisodiya Rani Bagh and Kanak Vrindavan are the major parks in Jaipur.
 Sambhar Lake is about 56 kms from the city.